-Given the dominant American culture of racism, classism, heterosexism, and sexism, people must act deliberately to counteract their own biases as well as systemic inequity.
-Without critically examining dominant culture as well as our own social lenses, we often continue cycles of injustice without even realizing it.
+Given the dominant American culture of racism, classism, heterosexism, and sexism, we must act deliberately to counteract our biases as well as systemic inequity.
+Without critically examining dominant culture as well as our own lenses, we continue cycles of injustice without even realizing it.
 Once we realize that all people are dehumanized by systems of oppression, we can begin to work towards collective liberation and healing.

-I have designed, facilitated and managed programs for agencies and schools including: Milton Academy, Outward Bound Adventures, Community of Unity, Golden Gate National Recreation Area, Boston Natural Areas Network, New Jersey Community Development Corporation, Outward Bound, CityScience, New Design High School, Ramapo for Children, WHEDco, The Appalachian Mountain Club, US National Park Service, Joan Mitchell Foundation, Steve’s Camp, Flavorpill, Liberty LEADS, Bank Street Graduate School, The University of Houston, and The Nature Conservancy.
+I have designed, facilitated and managed programs for agencies and schools including: Milton Academy, Outward Bound Adventures, Community of Unity, Golden Gate National Recreation Area, Boston Natural Areas Network, San Francisco State University, New Jersey Community Development Corporation, Outward Bound, CityScience, New Design High School, Ramapo for Children, WHEDco, The Appalachian Mountain Club, US National Park Service, Joan Mitchell Foundation, Steve’s Camp, Flavorpill, Liberty LEADS, Bank Street Graduate School, The University of Houston, and The Nature Conservancy.

 I have participated in workshops and trainings with: